Rustimation/Pylontech-Battery-Monitoring/README.md

 Cost is <5€

 # Making a Piggyback Daughterboard
-The board will go between the existing board from Ireneusz solution (assuming jou already have built it) It looks like this:
+The board will go between the existing board from Ireneusz solution (assuming jou already have built it) and the D1 Mini.
+It looks like this:

 ![Piggyback board with attached D1 Mini to be plugged onto the original board](IMG_8643.jpg)
 ![Piggyback board ](IMG_8638.jpg)
 ![Piggyback board ](IMG_8640.jpg)

 Provided that you haven't soldered the D1 Mini directly to the board.
-In that case you'll need to solder cables directly to the D1: +5V, Gnd, D5
+In that case you may need to solder cables directly to the D1: +5V, Gnd, D5
 The schematics are as follows:

 ![Schematics](Schematics.png)